Official Government Website

 Rules:

-IDAPA 20.03.03 Rules Governing Administration of the Reclamation Fund, is currently going through the rulemaking process.
-For more information, please visit the IDL Rulemaking Page
+IDAPA 20.03.02 Rules Governing Mined Land Reclamation, is currently going through the rulemaking process.
+For more information, please visit the IDL Rulemaking Page for this rule.

 Mining Claims